auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 > **Early Access:** Enforcement of `ip_allowlist` and `grants` requires the `token_vault_subject_type_jwt_ea_rollout` feature flag to be enabled on the tenant.
 When the flag is off the fields are accepted but not stored or returned.

-The Deploy CLI supports the `token_vault_privileged_access` property on clients, which hardens a privileged Token Vault worker by restricting the caller IPs, connections, and scopes it may use at runtime.
+The Deploy CLI exports the `token_vault_privileged_access` property on clients, which hardens a privileged Token Vault worker by restricting the caller IPs, connections, and scopes it may use at runtime.

+> **Export-only field:** `token_vault_privileged_access` is exported for visibility but **is not deployed** by the Deploy CLI — it is stripped from create/update payloads.
+The Management API requires a `credentials` array (tenant-specific credential `id` references) whenever the object is sent, and those ids are never persisted by the CLI because they are not portable across tenants.
+Sending the object without them fails validation, and sending exported ids would re-send stale references on a cross-tenant deploy.
+Manage `token_vault_privileged_access` directly on the tenant.

 | Field          | Type             | Description                                                                                                                |
 | -------------- | ---------------- | -------------------------------------------------------------------------------------------------------------------------- |
 | `ip_allowlist` | array of strings | IPv4/IPv6 addresses or CIDR ranges permitted to call token exchange on behalf of this client.                              |
 | `grants`       | array of objects | Connection/scope pin objects.
 Each has a `connection` (name) and `scopes` (array).
 Max 5 connections; max 20 scopes total. |

+Exported shape (`credentials` is stripped; `ip_allowlist` and `grants` are kept for visibility):

 ```yaml
 clients: